mridul3301/blog/src/pages/posts/Bayes.md

 We can understand it in two different manner : Frequentist & Bayesian.

-For example: When considering the probability of rolling a four on a fair six-sided die, we can think of it in an objective manner .
+For example: When considering the probability of rolling a four on a fair six-sided die, we can think of it in an objective manner.
 If we were to roll the die an infinite number of times, take random samples, and calculate the proportion of fours observed, it would tend towards one-sixth.
 This means that, in the long run, the proportion of the outcome we're interested in converges to one-sixth.
 So, one way to explain what is the probability of an outcome in terms of frequencies is if the event were to happen infinitely many times, what would be the proportion of outcome we’re interested in.
 This is simple, straightforward and sounds correct because frequentist approach reflects objective reality.

 Another point to consider is the subjective approach, in which people have their own reasons for believing in a particular probability.
 This subjective viewpoint, which differs from the seemingly more accurate but rigidly objective viewpoint, serves as the foundation for our Bayesian model.
 It is not subjective in the sense of arbitrary beliefs; rather, it recognizes that various people may respond differently to the same inquiry based on experiences.